Defer Background Images for Faster Core Web Vitals

 </script>

-The advantage of this method is that background iamges that are not in the visible viewport are not queued for download.
+The advantage of this method is that background images that are not in the visible viewport are not queued for download.
 This frees up resources for the browser during the loading stage.
+For more techniques like this, see how to defer offscreen images.

 Conclusion

 Be careful when applying any of these methods.
-If you need to defer background images you page is what I like to call 'slow by design'.
-The preferred methods of fixing this would be to rewrite your pages and avoid the use of background images.
+If you need to defer background images your page is what I like to call 'slow by design'.
+The preferred method of fixing this would be to rewrite your pages and avoid the use of background images.